-During the winter of 2017-2018 in Naliboki Forest we (Naust ecostation and Wild Naliboki) have found that Eurasian lynxes climbed rather high pine trees to emit mating calls during the species mating season (Sidorovich et al., 2018).
-In total, during February and March 2018, we registered four such trees of the Scotch pine, on which adult male lynxes climbed for about 17-26 meters high.
-The density of the local lynx population was about 4-5 inds per 100 km2 i.e. about 80 per almost 2000 km2.
-We have evaluated that phenomenon of calling by lynxes from a tall tree top as a mating call, also taking into account that it was registered in the lynx mating season in Belarus (mid-February-early April).
+Another important role of trees in the life of lynxes is usage of elevated positions in tall trees to emit territorial and mating calls.
+During the winter of 2017-2018 in Naliboki Forest, the central-western part of Belarus we have found that lynxes climbed rather high Scotch pine trees (Sidorovich et al., 2018).
+In total, during February and March 2018, we registered four such trees, on which adult male lynxes climbed for about 17-26 meters high.
+The density of the local lynx population was very high about 4-5 inds per 100 square km i.e. about 80 lynxes per almost 2000 square km.
+We have evaluated that phenomenon of calling by lynxes from a tall tree top as a mating call, also taking into account that it was registered in the lynx mating season (mid-February-early April).

-In January-March 2019 in Naliboki Forest we (Naust ecostation, Wild Naliboki and Maximilian Hetzer) registered 42 new trees, which were climbed by lynxes (see the tree distribution maps).
-In total in this period we registered 60 recent climbing of trees by lynxes, 41 of them were climbed during late February and March (mating season in lynxes), which is evidently more often (68%).
+In January-March 2019 in Naliboki Forest we registered 42 new trees, which were climbed by lynxes.
+In total in this period we registered 60 recent climbing of trees by lynxes; 41 of them were climbed during the period from the mid-February till early March i.e. in pre-mating time and mating season in lynxes.
 The facts of climbing tree by lynxes were mainly registered by fresh (still light red in the case of pine trees) claw marks on the bark, recent broken dead branches on a height, a lot of small bark remains on snow surface around the tree as well as in three cases by stepping on camera traps on the height of 2-5 meters and fragments of lynx fur taken by the cameras in these cases.

 Lynx climbed this aspen tree for a territorial call in the end of December of 2018.
 Photos by Siege Van Ballaert and Reinhardt Strubbe.